jean-rl/agents-micai-25/README.md

 Make sure you have the necessary dependencies installed.
 You can find the requirements in the `notebooks/` directory.

+# 🐍 Installation

+If you plan to run the notebooks locally, ensure you have Python and Jupyter installed.
+You can set up a virtual environment and install the required packages using uv (preferred).

+#### uv

+**Only for local setup**.
+To install follow the official instructions for your OS [here](https://docs.astral.sh/uv/getting-started/installation/).

+#### Inference Engine

+- `Colab`: If you wish to run the `colab_agents.ipynb` notebook on Google Colab, no additional setup is required.
+The notebook is pre-configured to use the `llama-server` binary included in the `utils/` folder.
+- `Local Setup`: First download and install LM Studio from [this link](https://lmstudio.ai/).
+Then download a compatible model for local inference using the user interface.
+We recommend `qwen/qwen3-4b-thinking-2507` or `llama3.1-8b`.

 # ⚙️ Tutorial Structure & Requirements

-The tutorial is divided into two main modules, each with different setup options and requirements.

-## 🧩 1.
+The tutorial is divided into **three** main sections, you can use this as a guide to navigate through the materials, but we recommend following the order presented in the slides.

+#### 🧪 1.
+Language Models Overview

+**You can run this module either locally or in Google Colab**.
+The associated notebooks are `tokenizer.ipynb`, `forward_bert.ipynb`, and `attention_mechanism.ipynb`.
+Here we cover the basics of language models, including tokenization, model architecture, and attention mechanisms used in transformer-based models.

+#### 🧩 2.
+MCPs

+**You can run this module only locally with LMStudio**.
+The associated notebook is `mcp.ipynb`, and the utility scripts are in the `utils/mcp/` folder.
+Here we explore the Model Context Protocol (MCPs) and how it's used to enchance the capabilities of language models for tools usage.

+#### 🧠 3.
 Agents Module

-You can run this module locally or using Google Colab.

-`Option A — Local setup`

-Requirements:

-- 💻 A laptop with a capable GPU or a MacBook (M1 or higher recommended)

-- 🧠 LM Studio
- — required (for running local SLMs).
- Alternatively: Ollama

-- 🐍 Python

-- ⚡ uv
- — recommended for fast dependency management.
-Alternatively: pip, venv, or conda also work

-`Option B — Google Colab setup`

-Requirements:

-- 🌐 Google account with access to Google Colab

-- ⚙️ A runtime with GPU (T4 or better)

-- 🧩 The llama-server binary (already compiled for Colab; included in utils/)

-## 🧠 2.
-MCPs Module

-This module demonstrates interaction with local SLM.

-Requirements:

-- 💻 A laptop with a capable GPU or a MacBook (M1 or higher recommended)

-- 🧠 LM Studio — required for local model execution
-(or an equivalent desktop LLM tool with MCP's such as Claude Desktop, etc.)

-- 🐍 Python

-- ⚡ uv
- — preferred but not mandatory.
-You can also use standard tools like pip or conda

-# Installation
-If you plan to run the notebooks locally, ensure you have Python and Jupyter installed.
-You can set up a virtual environment and install the required packages using uv:

-### - uv
-To install follow the official instructions for your OS [here](https://docs.astral.sh/uv/getting-started/installation/).

-### - Inference Engine
-The inference engine depends on your chosen setup:

-- `Colab setup`: Please refer to the instructions in the `colab_agents.ipynb` notebook for downloading and setting up the `llama-server` binary.

-- `Local setup`: Download and install LM Studio as described below.

-### - LM Studio Setup

-1. Download and install LM Studio from [here](https://lmstudio.ai/).
-2. Download a compatible model for local inference.
-We recommend: `qwen/qwen3-4b-thinking-2507` (This model offers a good balance between reasoning performance and resource efficiency.)

-3. Once the model is downloaded, ensure it is loaded and running.
+**You can run this module either locally or in Google Colab**.
+The associated notebooks are `colab_agents.ipynb` and `lmstudio_agents.ipynb`.
+Here we dive into building AI agents using small language models, demonstrating how an agent framework can be implemented for experimental purposes.

 # Contact